 Leave your AVC plan invested and use it later

-If you started your AVC plan before 1 April 2014 you do not have to take your AVC plan when you take your main LGPS pension.
+If you left the LGPS before 1 April 2014 you do not have to take your AVC plan when you take your main LGPS pension.
 You can leave your AVC plan invested and use it at a later date, however, you must take it by the age of 75.

 Please note, if you do not take your AVC plan at the same time as your main LGPS pension you will lose any right you have to:

 take a 100% tax free lump sum (you will only be able to take up to 25% of the plan as a tax free lump sum)

 buy a top-up pension in the LGPS

 buy extra membership in the LGPS

 If you leave your AVC plan invested this will give your pot a chance to grow, but as with any investment, the value of your plan could go up as well as down.

-If your AVC plan started on or after 1 April 2014 you must take your AVC plan at the same time as you take your main LGPS pension.
+If you paid into the LGPS on or after 1 April 2014 you must take your AVC plan at the same time as you take your main LGPS pension.

 <Only use paragraph below for active members>